gdhaliwal22/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML helps proved meaning to your content and it also makes it more readable by search engines.
+It also makes a developers code more readable and easier to maintain.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Inline can allow elements to best nested within other elements block can not. <a>
+and <span> are inline elements while <div> and <p> are block elements

 3. What are the 4 areas of the box model?

+Content Padding Border Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Cross Axis

 5. Explain why git is valuable to a team of developers.

+Git is a revision control system.
+Is is useful because it can help keep multiple versions of code that are working on and it makes it easy for multiple developers to work on the same project

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.